 - 1. Grubbing (hand pulling) is effective for controlling small IEV infestations, emerging infestations, or infestations at the fringes of a large patch.
 Grubbing (hand pulling) is typically more effective on annual species and species that are not rhizomatous but can be used for perennial species if the populations are small and/or young.
 Grubbing will be done by hand or with hand tools such as Pulaskis, shovels, or other digging tools.
 Efforts will be made to minimize soil disturbance when possible.
 Large patches of Rubus armeniacus may be grubbed using large equipment (e.g., excavators) during construction activities when possible.
 If the species being grubbed is in seed, the grubbed plants will be bagged and removed from the site.
 The Renewal Corporation expects to primarily use grubbing as an IEV control method from May through July. - 2.
 Mowing or cutting (using weed trimmers and mowers) for invasive annuals will be employed as a containment strategy to reduce production in biennials and perennials, exhaust the nutrient reserves, and reduce plant vigor, as well as decrease the buildup of thatch.
 Mowing is considered an effective containment strategy for the most abundant IEV species (Bromus tectorum, Centaurea solstitialis, Dipsacus follunum, and Elymus caput-medusae) (DiTomaso et al., 2013) and will only be employed in areas with extensive, near-monoculture stands of IEV to avoid mowing native species.
 To be effective, mowing must be repeated two (2) to three (3) times during the growing season for three (3) or more years (DiTomaso et al., 2013).
 A buffer of 50 to 100 ft mowed regularly should prevent seed dispersal into the Reservoir Areas after drawdown because these species all disperse seed short distances in the wind (DiTomaso et al., 2013).

+2013).
 The Renewal Corporation expects to primarily use mowing as an IEV control method from April through July.
-In accordance with Cal-Fire, Oregon Fire and PacifiCorp recommendations, mowing will cease when fire danger is high. - a.
+In accordance with Cal-Fire, Oregon Fire and PacifiCorp recommendations, mowing will cease when fire danger is high.

+- a.
 Mowing will primarily be accomplished with string trimmers.
 Large rocks, steep terrain, and other features on the landscape preclude the effective use of tractorbased mowers.
 Trimmers can handle the terrain better and presents less risk of sparking wildfire.
 Trimmers will also allow for the preservation of important native species such as Lupinus albifrons and woody shrubs within the mowed area, providing residual vegetation capable of seeding into the mowed areas. - 3.
 Herbicides will be used for species that are not suited to mechanical removal techniques.
-Only herbicides that have been approved for use by the BLM, CDFW, the Oregon
+Only herbicides that have been approved for use by the BLM, NMFS and Oregon Department of Agriculture will be considered.
+The Renewal Corporation will also obtain all authorizations required for herbicide use within the Limits of Work.